vivekagr/AWS-SAA-C02-Course/README.md

   configured to that end state.
   - Can manipulate OS groups and users.
   - Can download sources and extract them using authentication.
+- Handles packages, groups, users, sources, files, commands, services
+- Provided with directives via **Metadata** section, directive **AWS::CloudFormation::Init** on a CFN resource
+- **User Data can be run once (on launch), whereas cfn-init can be configured to watch for updates of metadata on an object in a template**
+  - **... if that metadata changes, then cfn-init can be executed again and make changes to configuration**

 This is executed as any other command by being passed into the instance as part of the user data and retrieves its directives from the CloudFormation